ycolagelo/Forecasting-Net-Prophet/README.md

 ### Visualizing future trends by year, day and week
 ![Image](trends.png)

-* The greatest popularity is happens in the early morning and in the evening.
+* The greatest popularity  happens in the early morning and in the evening.
-* uesday has the most search traffic
+* Tuesday has the most search traffic
 * The lowest search traffic in the year takes a place in November